sumitborhade/Spark/README.md

 	</ol>

-## Spark execution plan (Jobs, Stages & Tasks)
+## Spark execution plan
-1. Jobs are created when action is executed
+1. <b>Jobs</b> are created when action is executed
-2. Stages are created when job performs a wide dependency transformation
+2. <b>Stages</b> are created when job performs a wide dependency transformation.
+Stage may write a data in write exchange and read from read exchange
-3. Tasks are the unit of work those would be executed by executors
+3. <b>Tasks</b> are the unit of work those would be executed by executors